openlab-at-city-tech/openlab/wp-content/plugins/tinymce-advanced/readme.txt

 Best is to install directly from WordPress.
 If manual installation is required, please make sure that the plugin files are in a folder named "tinymce-advanced" (not two nested folders) in the WordPress plugins folder, usually "wp-content/plugins".

 == Changelog ==

+= 4.8.2 =
+* Fixes and improvements for 4.8.1.
+* Added separate option to enable the Classic Paragraph Block.
+* Added converting of most default blocks to classic paragraphs, and from classic paragraphs to default blocks.

+= 4.8.1 =
+* Updated for WordPress 5.0.
+* Added Hybrid Mode for the Block Editor.
+Includes a Classic Paragraph Block that replaces the default Paragraph Block.
+* Added option to replace the Block Editor with the Classic Editor.
+* Added another settings section for configuring the toolbars in the Classic Block and the Classic Paragraph Block.
+* Added some CSS fixed for the Classic Block.
+* Fixed (removed) setting of inline CSS for table cells when inserting a table.
+Inline CSS is still added when a table is resized by dragging.

+= 4.8.0 =
+* Updated for WordPress 4.9.8 and TinyMCE 4.8.0.

+= 4.7.13 =
+* Updated the table and anchor plugins to 4.7.13 (2018-05-16).
+Fixes a bug in the table plugin in Edge.

 = 4.7.11 =
 * Updated for WordPress 4.9.6 and TinyMCE 4.7.11.